ios-factor/ios-factor.com/README.md

 gem "cocoapods", "=1.5"
 ```

 To `Gemfile` and the automatically generated `Gemfile.lock` must be checked into version control.
-Any build system can then run `bundle install` to install all Ruby-based build dependencies
+Any build system can then run `bundle install` to install all Ruby-based build dependencies.

 ## Disclaimer